Wolf: Hunting and feeding

 Single wolves or mated pairs typically have higher success rates in hunting than do large packs; single wolves have occasionally been observed to kill large prey such as moose, bison and muskoxen unaided.
-This contrasts with the commonly held belief that larger packs benefit from cooperative hunting to bring down large game.
 The size of a wolf hunting pack is related to the number of pups that survived the previous winter, adult survival, and the rate of dispersing wolves leaving the pack.
 The optimal pack size for hunting elk is four wolves, and for bison a large pack size is more successful.
 Wolves move around their territory when hunting, using the same trails for extended periods.
-After snowfalls, wolves find their old trails and continue using them.
-These follow the banks of rivers, the shorelines of lakes, ravines overgrown with shrubs, plantations, or roads and human paths.
 Wolves are nocturnal predators.
 During the winter, a pack will commence hunting in the twilight of early evening and will hunt all night, traveling tens of kilometres.
 Sometimes hunting large prey occurs during the day.
 During the summer, wolves generally tend to hunt individually, ambushing their prey and rarely giving pursuit.

 When hunting large gregarious prey, wolves will try to isolate an individual from its group.
 If successful, a wolf pack can bring down game that will feed it for days, but one error in judgement can lead to serious injury or death.
 Most large prey have developed defensive adaptations and behaviours.
 Wolves have been killed while attempting to bring down bison, elk, moose, muskoxen, and even by one of their smallest hoofed prey, the white-tailed deer.
 With smaller prey like beaver, geese, and hares, there is no risk to the wolf.
 Although people often believe wolves can easily overcome any of their prey, their success rate in hunting hoofed prey is usually low.